-This spacious 1910 farmhouse has been mindfully restored and updated to blend warm historic details with cool, clean lines.
-At 1,800 square feet, with bonus rooms, this two story home is light, bright, peaceful, and private.
+This 1910 farmhouse has been mindfully restored and updated to blend warm historic details with cool, clean lines.
+At 1,800 square feet this two story home is light, bright, peaceful, and private.
 Less than 1.5 miles from downtown Asheville, with easy access to the River Arts District, Biltmore, West Asheville, Grove Park Inn, and more.
 Everything is a short drive or Uber ride away.

 The bedrooms are located on the second floor, with beautiful furnishings like an antique sleigh bed and 1800s princess dresser.
 These rooms gives guests a chance to unwind and soak in the quiet of the mountainside.
 The original hardwood floors add character and remind us of a simpler time.

 Bonus space, like an antechamber complete with an antique desk and granite topped dresser, are highlights of this home.
 We took care to bring renewed life to some of the original architecture in this 100+ year old home by exposing part of the brick chimney.
 Other interesting details like a headboard from the old days of the Grove Park Inn add natural light into the space and warm character with its solid wood design.

 There are two full bathrooms, one on each floor; both have been remodeled with updated fixtures throughout.
 The upstairs bathroom was completely redone with sophisticated features and thoughtful design in mind.
 There is nothing "rustic" about this bathroom, as you will find when you slide the modern glass doors behind you and take in the rain shower showerhead.
 The downstairs bathroom provides a second location for showering or freshening up after a long day of hikes, biking, or exploring the breweries or antique outlets of Asheville.